Wapusk Trail is the longest seasonal winter road in the world

 How long is Wapusk Trail?

 The road is built on snow and ice each January giving road access for a few weeks to remote areas.
 Due to the remoteness of the area, take special care to ensure that your vehicle is ready for the trip.
 It’s 772 km (479 miles) long and stretches west from the communities of Shamattawa and Gillam in Manitoba and east to Peawanuck.
 In 2011 the road was made a bit longer, arriving to Winisk.
-Proper preparation is essential to having a safe, enjoyable trip on this road.
 The road runs 252 km from Peawanuck to Fort Severn, 234 km from Fort Severn to the Manitoba border, 90 km from the border to Shamattawa, and 196 km from Shamattawa to Gillam.
 The trail has been featured in Ice Road Truckers TV show.

 When is Wapusk Trail built?

 The ride is rather remote, so you need to be prepared.
 In case of a breakdown, there is very little in the way of passing traffic or inhabitants around, and no cell phone service in parts.
 The road is constructed each January on snow and ice, and gives road access for a few weeks to remote settlements around Hudson Bay until the warmer March weather forces its closure.
 These settlements are normally only accessible by air.
 Constructed in cold weather, the road follows the path of least resistance, traversing natural terrain features such as muskeg, lakes, rivers and creeks.
 Winter roads facilitate transportation during the winter to, from and within isolated areas where there are no permanent (or 'all-weather') roads.
 Warm weather forces the closure of the winter road staring with March, early April.
 Air transportation is an alternative, but it’s quite expensive.